CQCL/tket/tket/src/WeightSubgrMono/README.txt

 POSSIBLE FUTURE PLANS/REFACTORINGS:

-- Because the pattern vertices don't change, we could relabel vertices and use std::vectors instead of std::maps; this would be a little faster.
-The initial relabelling overhead would be completely negligible for all but the most trivial small problems.

-There is no doubt that this WOULD work; the question is how significant the speedup would be.

 - Obviously, encoding a domain with a dynamic bitset instead of a std::set could be worth doing.